LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Experiments

 \subsection{Ablation Study}

 We analyze the effect of the different components of our proposal in an ablation study, shown in Table~\ref{tab:ablation}.
-Below, "Retrain" denotes the high-confidence training explained in Sec.~\ref{sec:HCT} which increases the accuracy of the classifier that distinguishes between clean and noisy samples; and "LongMix" represents the guided training from Sec.~\ref{sec:guided_training} that increases the number of MixUp operations.
-We first evaluate our approach without LongMix -- this approach is referred to as "Retrain".
+We first evaluate our approach without LongMix -- this approach is referred to as ``Retrain''.
 Then we evaluate training only with the LongMix, without the second stage of re-training, and the whole model is denoted as LongReMix.
 In general, we can observe that the LongReMix is competitive for all noise scenarios (being best or second best for all cases), but it is generally better for the large-scale data sets.
 Considering different data sets and noise rates, LongReMix shows the best average rank.